Missing calls on your iPhone? Or finding that your iPhone calls go directly to voicemail, and don't know why? You're not alone.

 Bingo!
 The moon should disappear from your iPhone status bar and you should start receiving your calls as they ring and not suddenly discover a bunch sitting unanswered in voicemail.

-If you are trying to call a friend and you think they may have Do Not Disturb turned on there is a solution - read: How to tell if someone is using Do Not Disturb mode, and how to call them.
+If you're trying to call a friend and you think they may have Do Not Disturb turned on there is a solution - here's how to tell if someone is using Do Not Disturb, and how to call them.

 4. Check your network provider

-Another reason why your phone might be going straight to voicemail is if your network is down or you are suffering reduced access.
+Another reason why your phone might be going straight to voicemail is if your network is down or you're suffering reduced access.

 In this case the fault lies with your network provider.
-But before calling to complain, turn your iPhone off and on again and check that doing so doesn't fix the problem.
+But before calling to complain, turn your iPhone off and on again and see if that fixes the problem.

-Sometimes you can get a better signal just by turning Airplane Mode on and off again by swiping up and tapping on the plane symbol so that it's orange, which means the setting is on, and then again so it goes grey.
+Sometimes you can get a better signal just by turning Airplane Mode on and off again by opening Control Centre and tapping on the plane symbol so that it's orange, which means the setting is on, and then again so it goes white/black.